whily/fracplorer/README.md

 Fracplorer
 ==========

-Fracplorer is an Androd application to explore Fractal images (mainly [Mandelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set)) for now.
+Fracplorer is an Android application to explore Fractal images (mainly [Mandelbrot set](http://en.wikipedia.org/wiki/Mandelbrot_set)) for now.
 It is currently under development.